Your Diamond Pair has a Total Carat Weight of

 These carefully selected diamonds work well together because of their near-identical cut,

-color, clarity and size.
+colour, clarity and size.

 To compare the specific diamond details, see the charts and information below.